 Furthermore, displays create expectations in the visitors of what museums will find interesting, and establish the norms of ‘suitable’donations.
 Collecting policies are meaningless if they are not evident in the public face of the institution, and changing public understanding often requires a dedicated effort.

-In this museological context, research projects such as “S’habiller pour l’école” (“Dressed for School”, June 2023-March 2024) led by the French National Museum of Education (Munae, Rouen), reveal the necessity of exploring the role of clothing as a socializing tool for children [Fig. 3].
+In this museological context, research projects such as “S’habiller pour l’école” (“Dressed for School”, June 2023-March 2024) led by the French National Museum of Education (Musée National de l’Éducation - Munae, Rouen), reveal the necessity of exploring the role of clothing as a socializing tool for children [Fig. 3].
 Fostering areas of growth for specialized museums, and demonstrating the legitimacy of clothes in all children’s culture, this project investigates the creative power of dress for children, how they inspire their imagination while developing their understanding of the world, and of society.
 Clothing is not just anecdotal; it is a daily aspect of users’ lives and of their material culture.
 Therefore, allowing for the exploration of clothing as a social medium is crucial in the construction of inclusive dialogues.

 As presented in Cholet, design for children is isolated, with its own channels, creators and commercial rules.
 This highlights the distinction between design for adults and children, with the voice of child users absent from the design culture.
 Redressing this exclusion of children is the mission of the international network of designers Designing for Children’s rights (D4CR) which ensures the ethical compliance of design for and with children.
 Since 2020, this reflection has also led to the creation of the International and interdisciplinary network for the research on children and clothing (IN2FROCC).
 This group gathers historians, anthropologists, sociologists, ethnologists, museum curators, childhood practitioners, designers, industry and children, in an investigation into children's clothes across the globe, times and social ecosystems.
 As part of their programme, research on children’s clothing collections as well as children’s interactions with history has been prioritised, leading to innovative insights into the concept of a child-led heritage.